 Acetylcysteine is an acetaminophen antidote that helps your body preserve a substance that can help detoxify the liver.

 There are other brands and forms of acetylcysteine available, and some can be purchased over the counter.
-Not all forms of this medicine are effective as an acetaminophen antidote.
+Not all forms of acetylcysteine are effective as an acetaminophen antidote.
 Treatment of acetaminophen overdose should be managed by a medical doctor.

 Acetylcysteine may also be used for purposes not listed in this medication guide.